edilmedeiros/edilmedeiros.github.io/_pages/reading.md

 <h4>On Education and the Cult of Utility</h4>

-<p>Our institutions are not preparing the next generation to build what endures.</p>
+<p>Our institutions are not preparing the next generation to build what endures.
+I know that very well, I'm a professor at a major university in Brazil.
+And truth be told, I'm probably more part of the problem than the solution.</p>

 <p>Schools are increasingly pressured into “project-based,” “real-world,” “hands-on” pedagogies—buzzwords that too often mean building whatever solves the most immediate problem, then moving on.
 This is the educational branch of the same Silicon Valley rot: fail fast, fail often, ship it, forget it.</p>